CFIoT-Team1/CFIoT/hardware.md

 ## Functional Overview

 This energy monitoring system is built around a DIN-rail-mounted power meter that measures electrical parameters such as voltage, current, and power.
 It transmits this data wirelessly to a cloud platform via Wi-Fi.
-The system is fully enclosed for safety and reliability.

 ## Components & Specifications